zulip/zulip/help/include/mute-unmute-intro.md

   word](/help/dm-mention-alert-notifications#alert-words) notifications), unless
   you are [mentioned](/help/mention-a-user-or-group).
-- Messages in muted topics do not appear in the [**All messages** view](/help/all-messages).
+- Messages in muted topics do not appear in the [**All messages** view](/help/all-messages) or the mobile **Inbox** view.
 - Muted topics appear in the [**Recent conversations** view](/help/recent-conversations) only if the **Include muted** filter is enabled.
 - Unread messages in muted topics do not contribute to stream unread counts.
+- Muted topics and streams are grayed out in the left sidebar of the desktop/web app, and in the mobile app.
-- In the left sidebar, muted topics and streams are grayed out.
-They are also sorted to the bottom of their stream (for topics) or stream section (for streams).
+- In the desktop/web app, muted topics are sorted to the bottom of their stream, and muted streams are sorted to the bottom of their stream section.

 !!! warn ""